bbawj/note-vault/Notes/Process Synchronization.md

 ![](https://i.imgur.com/IgHj0f5.png)
 - Process is in the waiting state because the process cannot use the CPU (and following which enter its critical section) if another process is currently in its critical section
+- Process woken up is changed to ready state but the CPU may not switch from the currently running process to this newly ready process depending on scheduling
 ![](https://i.imgur.com/Mc1Ihj1.png)
 Atomicity needed for these system calls:
 ![](https://i.imgur.com/YRNgQVD.png)